SynergyWire/SynergyWire-blog/articles/react-error-handling.md

 </ErrorBoundary>
 ```

-Implementing this feature is quite easy we just need to pass a new prop.
+Implementing this feature is quite easy, we just need to pass a new prop.
 Let's see the outcome:

 ![product-search-error-boundary-reset-key.gif](/images/articles/react-error-handling/product-search-error-boundary-reset-key.gif)